Advertise Lake Vacation Rentals

 With depths exceeding 300 feet, mountainous cliffs rising from the water, and abundant wildlife, it is not surprising that Lake Willoughby is reputed to support a likely mythical lake monster called "Willy," much like Champ in Lake Champlain.
 The first sightings of Willy date back to 1868 when a 12 year old boy killed a 23-foot eel-like monster.
 More recent sightings describe a serpentine creature with humps on its back.
 Willy's exact nature is unknown, so pack your camera when you plan your visit to this gem in Vermont's Northeast Kingdom.

 The days of the elegant resort may be over at Lake Willoughby, but there are multiple small resorts and other forms of lodgings available along the shore.
 The town of Westmore on the northeast shore can provide for immediate needs in the way of groceries and bait.
 Private owners often lease their properties as vacation rentals, and there are many quaint bed-and-breakfast businesses in the surrounding countryside.
 The area retains its agricultural atmosphere, and local villages and towns are filled with small museums and historical locations.
 One of the more interesting of historical settings is the Brick Kingdom Park nearby in Barton.
 This complex of aging and decaying buildings is of great interest to those with a bent toward industrial history; the entire complex consists of different types of businesses that used the water power from Crystal Falls to build an industrial economy very early in Vermont's history.
-A self-guiding interpretive trail winds through the complex leading visitors to examples of great industrial diversity over a period of nearly a hundred years.
+A self-guided interpretive trail winds through the complex leading visitors to examples of great industrial diversity over a period of nearly a hundred years.

 A few miles north of Barton, outside of Orleans, the Old Stone House Museum provides a small group of preserved and restored buildings centered around a school complex.
 Constructed by Alexander Twilight, the first African-American college graduate and state legislator, the complex offers a view of life in the early 1800s in rural Vermont.
 Less than ten miles from Lake Willoughby, one can easily spend an afternoon here for a change of pace.